Sprint's revenue beats estimates as price cuts draw subscribers

 "What's been a huge eye-opener to me is the amount of money the different companies paid ... in the latest AWS auction," Claure said.
 "We have so much (spectrum), we're looking at what is the value and what are people willing to pay us and we will make a decision."

-Shares of the company, which is 80 percent owned by Japan's SoftBank Corp (9984.T), rose 6.3 percent to $4.87 on the New York Stock Exchange on Thursday.
+Shares of the company, which is 80 percent owned by Japan's SoftBank Corp, rose 6.3 percent to $4.87 on the New York Stock Exchange on Thursday.

 Through Wednesday's close of $4.58 per share, Sprint's stock had dropped more than 40 percent in the past 12 months.